-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Biggest star: Igor Akinfeev

 Ludicrous display of knowledge: As hosts, the team automatically qualified for the World Cup.
-And it's a good thing they did because the team has zero wins in the five friendlies they played ahead of the tournament.
+And it's a good thing it did because the team has zero wins in the five friendlies it played ahead of the tournament.

 Title odds: 41/1